FAQ - exchange students

 It is not possible to apply after the deadline.

-You must submit your exchange application and send us your transcript of records by the application deadline.
+You must submit your exchange application and upload all the required documents by the application deadline.

 - We do unfortunately not have the capacity to confirm the receipt of individual applications or documents.
 We will inform you if something is missing.